RoLO0u/sticker-bot/README.md

 > print("😘👍" in EMOJI_DATA) # -> False
 > ```

-Emojies are constantly adding to the telegram, so you need to update version of the emoji library
+Emojies are constantly being added to the telegram, so you need to update version of the emoji library

 # Resources